-- 1. Students should apply for a Personal Identification Number (PIN) at www.pin.ed.gov if this is their first financial aid application.
-Parents of dependent students may also apply for a PIN.
-The PIN serves as the student's and/or parent's electronic signature.
-If a PIN is not used, the student will need to print off the signature page, sign it, and submit it to the address listed on the signature page.
-Failure to sign the FAFSA with a PIN or failure to submit the signature page will cause the FAFSA to be rejected by the U.S. Department of Education's Central Processing Center. - 2.
+- 1. Students and parents are now required to use an FSA ID, made up of a username and password to access certain U.S. Department of Education websites.
+Your FSA ID is used to confirm your identity and for electronically signing your FAFSA application.
+Apply for the FSA ID at www.fafsa.ed.gov. - 2.
 Please put Bishop State Community College's school code on the FAFSA: 001030.
 This ensures your financial aid application will be sent to the college. - 3.
 If additional documentation is required to complete the financial aid application process, the student who is requesting financial aid will be notified by the Financial Aid office of BSCC.